ealva-com/ealvalog/README.md

   logging primitives as format arguments will create zero objects unless the logging passes level checks and filters.
 A LoggerWrapper subclass requires minimal code and is entirely optional.
   2. eAlvaLog provides filtering using LogLevel, Throwable, and Markers at the most outer layer to short-circuit logging as quickly as possible.
-If the statement will not ultimately be logged objects are not created.
+If the statement will not ultimately be logged, objects are not created.
   3. Object creation inside the framework is minimized via thread local Formatter/StringBuilder/log records.
   4. Android clients may use the eAlvaLog-android library alone, which is a very thin facade over Android logging.
 It handles such things as tag creation, log statement formatting, call site location...
 A debug log handler is provided along with an example of